petrobras/3W/LIST_OF_CITATIONS.md

 As far as we know, the 3W dataset was useful and cited by the works listed below.
-If you know any other paper, master's degree dissertation or doctoral thesis that cites the 3W dataset, we will be grateful if you let us know by commenting [this](https://github.com/Petrobras/3W/discussions/3) discussion.
+If you know any other paper, final graduation project, master's degree dissertation or doctoral thesis that cites the 3W dataset, we will be grateful if you let us know by commenting [this](https://github.com/Petrobras/3W/discussions/3) discussion.
 If you use any resource published in this repository, we ask that it be properly cited in your work.
 Click on the ***Cite this repository*** link on this repository landing page to access different citation formats supported by the GitHub citation feature.

 1. R.E.V.
 Vargas, C.J.
 Munaro, P.M.
 Ciarelli.
 A methodology for generating datasets for development of anomaly detectors in oil wells based on Artificial Intelligence techniques.
 I Congresso Brasileiro em Engenharia de Sistemas em Processos.
 2019. https://www.ufrgs.br/psebr/wp-content/uploads/2019/04/Abstract_A019_Vargas.pdf.